How do I log on to electronic resources from home?

 How do I find databases or journal articles?

 Databases that include journal articles can be found through the library’s website.
 There are 3 different access points depending on what you need.

 - “I need a database for my _____ class.”
-Go to the library’s subject guides.
+Go to the library’s Subject Guide.
 Here you will find databases separated out by subject.
-To get here, go to the Mildred Johnson Library Resources Page and click on the link for “Guides to Help You Use Library Resources". http://ndscs.nodak.libguides.com/index.php then browse resources by subject.

 - “I need to get to a specific database.”
-Start by going to the library’s A-Z database guide and look for your database by name.
-To get there, go to the Mildred Johnson Library Resources Page and click on the link for “Electronic Resources A-Z”. http://ndscs.nodak.libguides.com/resourcesaz.
+Go to the library’s A-Z Database Guide and look for your database by name.

 How do I sign into my library account?

 You can sign into your library account from the library’s catalog.